 To test our hypotheses (specifically, H1 and H2) more parsimoniously, we will conduct a two-way factorial (credential type [3] × scenario [2]) ANOVA.
 The two hypotheses jointly predict an interaction between the two factors, such that: (1) for the sexist scenario, participants with a non-sexist credential will express stronger preferences for males than participants in the other two credential-type conditions; (2) for the racist scenario, participants with a non-racist credential will express stronger preferences for Whites than participants in the other two credential-type conditions (hence there are four planned contrasts).
 We have no prediction concerning whether the “mismatched-credential” conditions will differ from the no-credential control conditions, though differences are possible.
 If participants report more neutral preferences in the “mismatched-credential” conditions than in the no-credential conditions, this is evidence that credentials in a different domain can also have a licensing effect (a smaller one, compared with credentials in the same domain).
 We will use Tukey-corrected p-values to determine support for the four planned contrasts.
 Support for the two contrasts that compare a “mismatched-credential” condition with the no-credential condition will be determined using Bonferroni-corrected p-values (where a family comprises the three pairwise tests within one [sexist or racist] scenario condition).
 Also, the overall moral credential effect would be calculated based on the difference between the two matched-credential conditions combined and the two control conditions combined (if we found no effect of scenario type on the size of the credential effect).
 It is possible that one ANOVA suggests support for the moral credential effect, whereas the other suggests a failure to support the effect.
 We determine whether the replication is successful based on the 2 × 2 ANOVA, the analysis conducted in the original study.
 We would, however, evaluate replication outcomes primarily based on effect sizes rather than statistical significance, and effect sizes should not differ much between the two analyses.

-To test H3 and H4, we will build a multiple linear regression model with gender/ethnicity preferences as the outcome variable.
+To test H3 and H4, we will build a multiple linear regression model with hiring preferences as the outcome variable.
 To simplify the model and facilitate interpretation of results, we will only use data from those whose credential types matched their scenarios.
 Participants who have mismatched credentials (e.g., those assigned to the non-racist credential condition and the sexist scenario condition) will be excluded from this analysis.
-The predictors will include reputational concern (centered), whether one has a credential (dummy-coded: 1 = yes, 0 = no), and the scenario one is presented with (dummy-coded: 1 = sexist, 0 = racist), as well as their interactions.
+The predictors will include reputational concern (centered), whether one has a credential (effect-coded: 0.5 = yes, −0.5 = no), and the scenario one is presented with (effect-coded: 0.5 = sexist, −0.5 = racist), as well as their interactions.

-The two hypotheses suggest that reputational concern and the interaction term between reputational concern and credential should predict participants’ gender/ethnicity preferences, such that (1) the coefficient for reputational concern should be different from 0 and negative (H3), (2) the coefficient for the interaction term should be different from 0 and positive (because credentials attenuate the negative association between reputational concern and expressed prejudice, and having a credential will be coded as 1), and (3) there is no evidence that the simple effect of reputational concern is larger than 0 when participants have a credential.
-H4 is only supported given (1), (2), and (3).
+H4 suggests that the coefficient for the interaction term of reputational concern and credential should be different from zero and positive.
+We do not expect an effect of scenario.
+As such, the coefficients for scenario and terms involving it should not be significantly different from zero.
+If these are observed, we build multiple linear regression models separately for those with credentials and those without.
+These models use reputational concern and scenario (effect-coded) to predict hiring preferences.
+Based on H3 and H4, we expect that (1) reputational concern negatively predicts hiring preferences in those without credentials and (2) reputational concern does not positively predict hiring preferences in those with credentials.
+Again, we do not expect that scenario will have any effect in either model.

-Although we do not have hypotheses about the gender/ethnicity attitude measure, we will conduct the same analysis with this measure as the outcome and the same set of predictors as above to examine whether any association will emerge.
+Although we do not have hypotheses about the gender or ethnicity attitude measures, we will conduct the same analysis with this measure as the outcome and the same set of predictors as above to examine whether any association will emerge.

 Exploratory analyses